About

 but add paths that vary in time to the usual paths varying in space.
 Doesn’t seem to break anything & is testable so I am hoping to persuade some experimentalists to have a go, once the dissertation is in final form (next few weeks).

-I’ve put this blog up to make the paper available, to talk about quantum time and related subjects, and to get some feedback about the dissertation.
+I’ve put this blog up to make the papers available, talk about what I’ve found interesting/helpful in the area of time & quantum mechanics, and get some feedback.

 RSS feed for comments on this post.
 TrackBack URI